 The other reason to maintain appropriate clearances arises in high voltage design.
 Under the IPC 2221 standards, the minimum clearance between a trace and any other conductor depends on the average potential difference between these conductive elements.
 The goal here is to prevent unintended ESD, conductive anodic filamentation for closely-spaced conductors, and electrochemical corrosion.

 There is a long list of IPC standards that are intended to ensure reliability.
 These standards cover everything from via annular ring sizes to aspect ratios, and everything in between.
 Some common reliability standards outlined by IPC relate to:

 - Trace width vs. current and temperature rise

 Manufacturers may look in your Gerbers or design files, as well as in your testing requirements, to determine which standards you may have unintentionally violated.
 Remember that IPC standards are voluntary (except in highly regulated industries), but you should still design to these standards as they have proven themselves to form a baseline for PCB reliability.

 Spot DFM Problems with Rules-Driven PCB Design Software

-The DFM problems described above are a small list the potential mishaps that can happens in your manufacturing process.
+The DFM problems described above are a small list of the potential mishaps that can happen in your PCB manufacturing process.
 By managing the requirements from your manufacturer as PCB design rules, you can ensure your board will be created right the first time and will be reliable.
 The rules-driven design environment in Altium Designer was created to help you comply with important electrical design rules and common DFM requirements.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.